clemensv/real-time-sources/gtfs/EVENTS.md

 ##### Enum: ContinuousPickup

-*Indicates that the rider can board the transit vehicle at any point along the vehicle’s travel path.
+*Indicates that the rider can board the transit vehicle at any point along the vehicleï¿½s travel path.
 Symbols: CONTINUOUS_STOPPING - Continuous stopping pickup; NO_CONTINUOUS_STOPPING - No continuous stopping pickup; PHONE_AGENCY - Must phone agency to arrange continuous stopping pickup; COORDINATE_WITH_DRIVER - Must coordinate with driver to arrange continuous stopping pickup.*

 | **Symbol** | **Ordinal** | **Description** |
 |------------|-------------|-----------------|